 Differences in the rates begin again at age 25, when the prevalence of disability is slightly higher for women than for men.

 This trend continues into the senior years with a disability rate of approximately 54.0% for men and 57.8% for women over the age of 75.

 Almost 3.8 million Canadians, or 13.7 per cent of the population, identified themselves as having a disability in 2012.
 This was up from 12.4 per cent, or 3.6 million people, in 2001.

-*News Release by Stats Canada: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Stats Canada).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.